Miej/GoDeeper/README.md

 # Greetings, traveler.

-Here we have a Deep Learning system image (AWS AMI) custom built for the p2.xlarge system.
+Here we have a Deep Learning system image (AWS AMI) custom built for the p2.xlarge system, which at ~1$ per hour is a GREAT price for a machine as powerful as it is.
 I've had my share of difficulties with building various modules/packages/drivers personally, so I thought  I would share this for any fellow ml/dl/ai researchers/professionals who feel they might benefit from not having to go through the lengthy process of debugging/hacking that I did..